Ippei & Dan... How the fuck did these 2 meet and end up working together?

 3. Invest in the People (Self-Awareness)

 This is what Dan has done since the beginning, whether it was partners or other people he has hired.
-He's been great at getting great people around him and paying them very well.
+He's been great at getting great people around him with specific talents and paying them very well.

 This is because Dan is self-aware about his weaknesses, and getting other people to fulfill things that he's not good at or he doesn't enjoy doing.